ekotysh/bbrec_engine/README.md

 - Get more data (5000-10000 records)
 - Look into joining `Weakness` and `Title` into the Pipline, along with Description
-- More detailed tuning with Random Forest classifier
+- Analyze `feature_importances_` of decision tree
+- Use DecisionTreeRegressor to optimize decision tree
 - Try post-pruning techniques instead of pre-pruning
+- More detailed tuning with Random Forest classifier, to combat overfitting with different tree ensemble.